By: C. W. Stratton

 - What others may say

 This is only a few, but I’m sure you may come up with others.
-However, at the end of the day are we actually powerless over the aforementioned?
+However, at the end of the day are we actually powerless over the above?
 The one thing that I always keep in mind when looking at the above examples, is that my response to these are most important.
-So, there is a level of power we can maintain with it comes to these events.
+So, there is a level of power we can keep up with it comes to these events.
 There was a saying that I heard years ago that I continue to assess, “we are not only powerless over drugs and alcohol; we are powerless over other people.”
 Is this in fact true?
 We can say yes and some may so no, but whatever the answer, we must look at the situation on a deeper level than we have been accustomed to doing.

 Effort at Honesty and Willingness